miniwms/Mini-WMS/stockCount.md

 ---

 **Option 2:** Searching stock by location and update if necessary.
-If the item exists in multiple locations, then all those locations should be seen in the location dropdown.
+* If the item is lot controlled (Check the item screen, the lot control flag should be set).
 * And if there are multiple lot numbers in the itemloc, then all those lots should be seen in the lot dropdown.
 * Select from the lot dropdown to update each lot.

 ![Search by Location](asset/stockcount2.png)